 If the military member leaves the the service, the former spouse who buys CHCBP is covered for 36 months after the date of divorce.
 A former spouse may also get continuing medical coverage through CHCBP for an indefinite period (not just 36 months) if she or he meets these conditions.
 The former spouse:

 - Must be entitled to a share of the service member's pension or Survivor Benefit Plan coverage

 - May not be remarried if below age 55

 - Must meet application deadlines

 The scope of coverage is the same as that for federal employees.
-The cost is: the federal employee's premium, plus the premium paid by the federal agency, plus 10%.
-This amounts to less than $350 per month as of 2011.
+The cost is about $450 per month as of 2017.